 The U2 Studies Network supports academic and general interest in learning more about U2.
 Everyone is welcome to read, share and ask research questions on the U2 Studies network blog and consult the U2 Studies bibliography.

-Join our e-mail list to stay in touch and follow us using the I Will Follow links to the right.
+Join our e-mail list to stay in touch and follow us using the I Will Follow links at the top right.

 Scott Calhoun created the U2 Conference in 2009 and maintains this site.